 - Salted Caramel Sugar, for sprinkling the whoopie pie tops

 - ¼ cup Caramel Sauce, store-bought

-- 1-2 tablespoons Milk or Heavy Whipping Cream - only to be used if needed to thin out the frosting
+- 1-2 tbsp Milk or Heavy Whipping Cream, only to be used if needed to thin out the frosting

 whoopie pie cakes